gaetanserre/SBS-Proofs/README.md

-### NMDS Proofs

-Proofs in Lean of several results on the asymptotic convergence of the algorithm SBS.

 ### SBS Proofs
 Lean 4 proofs associated with the paper "Stein Boltzmann Sampling" by G. Serré, A. Kalogeratos, and N. Vayatis.